 Coordinating planning related to finals performers, sacrificial poets, and pick-up teams at CUPSI.

 Evaluating, assessing, and implementing improvements to the program.

 Presenting program highlights during meetings with other student program team leaders.

 Participating in smooth transitions from on program team to the next, including drafting a report of program results to the incoming program team leader.

 Association planning volunteer positions require a commitment of two years.
-While projects vary by season and role, over the course of the term, volunteers should anticipate approximately four hours of conference call and project work per month.
+While projects vary by season and role, over the course of the term, volunteers should anticipate approximately six to eight hours of conference call and project work per month.